Protesting is a Right, But What's Legal and What's Not?

 But when it comes to shouting your truths in the street, or merely hoisting a sign in silence to show your support for a cause, what are you actually allowed to do?
 What might get you in legal hot water?

 Remember that protests take many forms, from candlelight vigils to rallies and marches.
 Then there’s civil disobedience, which intentionally breaks a lesser law to highlight a graver injustice.
 Think Rosa Parks refusing to move when a white man demanded her bus seat in Montgomery, Alabama in 1955.

 In general, you’re allowed to demonstrate in public spaces—a sidewalk, park, or the grounds of a government building—as long as you don’t block traffic or access to buildings or streets.
-In some cities, you’ll need a permit to amplify sound with a megaphone or microphone.
+In some cities’ public places, you’ll need a permit to amplify sound with a megaphone or microphone.

 Protesting on private property is another matter.
-For that, you must get the owner’s consent.
-As for sidewalks and streets, you cannot interrupt or obstruct normal traffic and you may be asked to keep moving.
+For that, you must get the property owner’s consent.
+As for public sidewalks and public streets, which are public forums, you cannot interrupt or obstruct normal pedestrian traffic and you may be asked to keep moving.

 Check local ordinances to see where and what types of protests are allowed.
 Consider consulting with an attorney beforehand to learn more about your legal rights.
 And depending on the relationship between law enforcement and the community, you might want to schedule a meeting with representatives from the local police department to pinpoint the parameters and defuse tensions.

 Stecklow recently reached out to a local community affairs officer on behalf of protestors seeking permission to tether an oversized balloon float at an event.
 “I got word back later that day that, ‘Everything’s fine.
 No problems,’” he says.
 “That, to me, was a success story about how you can sometimes work with the police ahead of time.”